libgit2/libgit2/CONVENTIONS.md

  - If a function returns an object as a return value, that function is a getter and the object's lifetime is tied to the parent object.
-Objects which are returned as the first argument as a pointer-to-pointer are owned by the caller and it is repsponsible for freeing it.
+Objects which are returned as the first argument as a pointer-to-pointer are owned by the caller and it is responsible for freeing it.
 Strings are returned via `git_buf` in order to allow for re-use and safe freeing.

- - Most of what libgit2 does relates to I/O so you as a general rule you should assume that any function can fail due to errors as even getting data from the filesystem can result in all sorts of errors and complex failure cases.
+ - Most of what libgit2 does relates to I/O so as a general rule you should assume that any function can fail due to errors as even getting data from the filesystem can result in all sorts of errors and complex failure cases.